Assie-Group/Guanu/README.md

 # Guanu
-Guanu is a e-commerce Framewok base on Symfony framework
+Guanu is a e-commerce Framework base on Symfony framework